jenhungh/SLAM-using-Extended-Kalman-Filter/README.md

 The measurement (observing the surrounding environment and measuring some landmarks) and control (executing a control input to move) steps are repeated several times.

 The result:
+In the output figure, the magenta and blue ellipses represent the predicted and updated uncertainties of the robot’s position at each time respectively.
+Also, the red and green ellipses represent the initial and all the updated uncertainties of the landmarks, respectively.
 ![GitHub Logo](/results/result.png)